Drhm4u/drhm4u.github.io/sample_page_(1).md

   + In that observation, we can assume that the client has already developed a trustworthy relationship with the bank before the campaign and the client is more aware of the advantages that bank may offer (previously sensitized).
   + *Nota* : You surely can't contact people before campaign when it's the first time you reach out to them.
 But, it would maybe be a good thing to sensitize them in another way at first sight (in a softer way than wanting them to open a term-deposit).
 There are prior things to do first with a new potential target.
 In this process, you may get a better rate of opening a term-deposit but in a longer range of time.

-**Modeling**
+**Modeling**<br>
-The best models which offers performing results and reduce the overfitting are the VotingClassifier and the SVM model.
+The best models which offers performing results and reduce the overfitting are the VotingClassifier and the SVM model.<br>
-As said in the introduction, making a model to classify the target people can help bank advisor to focus his attention to the more likely people.
-This would shorten the effort and maximize the positive outcome.
+As said in the introduction, making a model to classify the targeted people can help bank advisor to focus his attention to the more likely one.
+This would eventually shorten the effort and maximize the positive outcome.

 For more details, you can check out [my Kaggle Notebook](https://www.kaggle.com/code/stphanedrihem/will-they-open-a-term-deposit/).